 We really only need a follow-through day, but it is nice to see a 90% upside day (or two 80% upside days back-to-back) followed by a follow-through day.

 These are not my signals.
 They were developed by others, I have just incorporated them into my method.
-I will provide how I use them, and provide resources for additional information.
+Below, I provide how I use them, and provide resources for additional information.

 You can calculate this number by taking “up volume” divided by “total volume”.
 On TradingView I use USI:UVOL/USI:TVOL.
 On StockCharts $NYUPV:$NYTV.